Utah Administrative Code

 (b) participates in an office conference.

-(1) All hearing requests shall be referred to the presiding officer appointed to conduct hearings.
+(1) All hearing requests shall be recorded by the office.

 (a) documented information from agency sources;